 - Use the built-in DDS types.
-If a message is simply a string or a buffer of bytes, you can use RTI's built-in DDS types, described in Using Built-in DDS Types (Section 4.3.1 on the next page). - Define a DDS type at compile-time using a language-independent description language and RTI Code Generator, rtiddsgen, as described in Using DDS Types Defined at Compile Time (Section 4.3.2 on the next page).
+If a message is simply a string or a buffer of bytes, you can use RTI's built-in DDS types, described in 4.3.1 Using Built-in DDS Types below. - Define a DDS type at compile-time using a language-independent description language and RTI Code Generator, rtiddsgen, as described in 4.3.2 Using DDS Types Defined at Compile Time on the next page.
 This approach offers the strongest compile-time type safety.